The Egg Man

 * * * * *

 Mrs. Russell was a happy vivacious lady, always smiling, always in a good mood.
 She seemed to spend most of her time indoors, up to her elbows in the kitchen sink.
-When I came to visit, she would hear me coming and poke her head out the back door to say hello.
+When I came to visit, she would hear me coming and poke her head out the back door to say hello in that pretty singsong voice of hers.

 One day, not long after they bought the new car, she failed to greet me.
 I asked Mr. Russell where his wife might be.
 "She's gone away," he said.